Magnetism is an Irresistible Force.

 6. Stay Objective: You must honestly evaluate your situation and status.
 Adjust your game plan every few weeks.
 Review what's working and what needs to change.
 Seek input from family and experts when possible.

-7. Learn How to Negotiate: The ability to close the deal is vital.
-When you get an offer that requires some negotiations to meet your need, you need the skills to support your position with logical, rational, and emotional dialog.
+1. Learn How to Negotiate: The ability to close the deal is vital.
+When you get an offer that requires some negotiations to meet your needs, you need the skills to support your position with logical, rational, and emotional dialog.
 Successful negotiations require all three elements.

-Stay tuned for part 2 of Job Hunting Like a Pro—“Four Tasks you Must Perform to Close the Deal.”
+You may enjoy part 2 of Job Hunting Like a Pro—“Five Tasks you Must Master to Close the Deal.” https://damarstaffing.info/How2CloseTheDeal

 The Challenges of Hiring Quality Talent.